dm-zharov/swift-security/README.md

 extension CustomType: SecIdentityConvertible {}
 ```

-This protocols are inspired by Apple's sample code from the [Storing CryptoKit Keys in the Keychain](https://developer.apple.com/documentation/cryptokit/storing_cryptokit_keys_in_the_keychain) article.
+These protocols are inspired by Apple's sample code from the [Storing CryptoKit Keys in the Keychain](https://developer.apple.com/documentation/cryptokit/storing_cryptokit_keys_in_the_keychain) article.

 ## Security

 The framework’s default behavior provides a reasonable trade-off between security and accessibility.

-- `kSecUseDataProtectionKeychain: true`.
-This attribute helps to improve the portability of code across platforms.
+- `kSecUseDataProtectionKeychain: true` helps to improve the portability of code across platforms.
 Can't be changed.
-- `kSecAttrAccessibleWhenUnlocked`.
-This attribute makes keychain items accessible from `background` processes.
+- `kSecAttrAccessibleWhenUnlocked` makes keychain items accessible from `background` processes.
 Could be changed by using custom `accessPolicy`.

 ## Knowledge